International Honors Program

 GPA Requirements

 Students in the International Honors Program must maintain a cumulative overall GPA of 3.00.
 Names of students who fall below a 3.00 will be forwarded to the student’s IHON advisor.
-Students will have one semester to bring their GPA up to a 3.00.
+Students have one semester to bring their GPA up to a 3.00.
 If the 3.00 GPA is not achieved, students will be disenrolled from the program.
-Procedures for assignment of general education credits will be in place for students who do not complete the Honors Program.
+Procedures for assignment of general education credits are in place for students who do not complete the Honors Program.

 International Honors (IHON) - Undergraduate Courses